oeg-upm/lubm4obda/README.md

 ## Queries

 The queries are available in the **[queries](https://github.com/oeg-upm/lubm4obda/tree/main/queries)** directory of this GitHub repository.
 Keep in mind that **basic** mappings should be used for **queries 1-14**.
-There are three different versions of **queries 15-18** for each annotation approach (standard reification, singleton properties or RDF-star), with each approach having its corresponding mapping.
+There are three different versions of **queries 15-18**, one for each statement-level metadata approach (standard reification, singleton property or RDF-star), with each approach having its corresponding mapping.

+Generate image:

+`docker build -t lubm4obda .`

+Run generator:

+`docker run -itv "$(pwd)":/output lubm4obda`